Teach2Breach/moonwalk/README.md

 - All memory access is validated using `VirtualQuery` for safety, if you don't want to make any API calls before getting the DLL base address there are other ways.
 VirtualQuery is used for simplicity in this PoC
 - DLL names are case-insensitive and the .dll extension is optional
-- Works best with DLLs that are commonly used in the call stack
+- Only works with dlls that are in the call stack.
 - This Proof of Concept library contains print statements which are helpful for understanding what is happening and debugging.
 In some scenarios, print statements like this are undesirable and should be removed.
-The OPSEC branch removes all print statements and just returns the address.
+The OPSEC branch removes all print statements, removes winapi crate, and does not use VirtualQuery at all.